+passfunctionalskills.co

+Sectior n 3

-The questions in this section refer to Document 3.
+stions in this section refer to Document 3.

+• ion has a possible 6 marks available.

+II questions in the spaces provided.

 10 When was the discussion forum started?
-[1 mark] 11 Why does Shefali feel hurt by some of the comments which have been made?
-[2 marks] 12 What can be inferred from 'FashionQueen' about how she feels from her contribution to the discussion forum?
-[2 marks] 13 Give one example of information that bold text helps the reader to find.
 [1 mark]

+2010

+11 Why does Shefali feel hurt by some of the comments which have been made?
+[2 marks]

+She feels as if people are trying to drive her into unemployment.

+She does not agree that cheap items are always poor-quality.

+12 What can be inferred from 'FashionQueen' about how she feels from her contribution to the discussion forum?

+[2 marks]

+She feels upset by the comments people have been making about her.

+She feels as if she has been pressured to buy 'fast fashion' items, and she

+blames social media for this.

+13 Give one example of information that bold text helps the reader to find.
+[1 mark]

+The name of the website